iurnah/ruihan.org/docs/leetcode/graph/notes.md

 ### Edge lists

-A edge is represented using an array of two vertex numbers or objects contain the vertex numbers.
+An edge is represented using an array of two vertex numbers or objects contain the vertex numbers.
 Weights can be added as the third number or another member of the objects.